Avalon Waterways ShipsAvalon Angkor

 In the Galapagos Islands near Ecuador, Avalon passengers sail on 46-cabin Santa Cruz.
 The ship boasts a hot tub, observation platform for dolphin- and whale-watching, and a well-stocked library.
 All cabins are outside and offer air-conditioning, private bathrooms, hair dryers and safes.

-Fellow PassengersAvalon primarily targets upscale North American passengers in their mid-50's and older.
+Fellow PassengersAvalon primarily targets upscale North American, U.K., and Australian passengers in their mid-50's and older.
 Four- and five-night river cruises are aimed at a younger (40-something) crowd.
 These shorter-than-average cruises also appeal strongly to first-time river cruise passengers.

 This was our first river cruise.
 Our cabin was adequate.
 The shower was good.
 Storage was very good for a ship.
 Most passengers were in their ...
 Read more